Code-Institute-Submissions/Jtune89-JT_Blog_MS4_JanResub/README.md

 Deployment:

-In order for these projects to be deployed, for some unknown and baffling reason, we have to do that on Heroku which charges users for storing their project builds.
-In order to deploy this project, we have to make all sorts of adjustments to the settings to make sure that this project works:
+In order to deploy this project, we have to make adjustments to the settings to make sure that this project works:
 Setting the debug flag to False
 Adding in X_FRAME_OPTIONS as "SAME_ORIGIN" otherwise summernote won't work!!
 Once that was done, I redeployed the project to GitHub.